Sci-Fi Movies of the 2010s

 Aliens: come to Earth to say hi, that’s the premise.

-They show up fairly early in the movie, and they are weird — very weird.
-And yes, pretty alarming.
+They show up fairly early in the movie, and they are weird — very weird, and pretty darned alarming.

 The Problem: they are utterly unlike us.
 They think in a different way than we do.
 How do we communicate?
 And then… should we trust these creepy things?